 Q: What prompted you and your coauthor to edit this book?

-Australia is seen as a leader in this field, and many countries look to Australia as they’re expanding their MPA systems to meet their conservation targets.
+A: Australia is seen as a leader in this field, and many countries look to Australia as they’re expanding their MPA systems to meet their conservation targets.
 The rapid expansion of the system attracted a lot of attention and a lot of commentary, some of which wasn’t necessarily informed.
 We wanted to bring together different perspectives surrounding MPA establishment, particularly perspectives from those people that were intimately involved in creating the protected area networks.

 Q: So how well is Australia managing existing MPAs?

-In Australia, state and territory governments separately manage their own MPA networks within their own territorial waters (from the shore out to 3 nautical miles), and mostly that’s done by the state environment department or the parks service.
+A: In Australia, state and territory governments separately manage their own MPA networks within their own territorial waters (from the shore out to 3 nautical miles), and mostly that’s done by the state environment department or the parks service.
 The Australian Federal Government manages MPAs in ‘Commonwealth’ waters between 3 nautical miles and the edge of our exclusive economic zone through its agency Parks Australia.

 And these will be managed differently depending on the context.
 MPAs that encompass near-shore areas, say estuaries or coasts, may have much more management attention, more signage, more regulation, and more enforcement than, say, deep-water MPAs, which would have very little general recreational pressure.
 Managing those far-offshore MPAs is more about patrolling.